GW-Robotics/gw-robotics.github.io/content/faq.md

 ## 2. HOW DO I JOIN?

 All you have to do is show up to a meeting!
 We meet (almost) every Wednesday night in Funger 223 at 9pm.

+## 3. WHAT IF I'M NOT AN *INSERT MAJOR HERE*?

+We are a multidisciplinary student organization that tries to be open to all majors and technical backgrounds.
+The only real requirement is showing up.